Eastern South Asia: Bhutan

 The economy of Bhutan is notable for its hydropower, ferroalloys, apples, red rice, construction materials, and tourism sectors.
 Bhutan's main trading partners are India, Bangladesh, Thailand, Hong Kong, Japan and South Korea.
 Phuntsholing is Bhutan's financial center.
 The Royal Securities Exchange of Bhutan is the main stock exchange.
 The Bank of Bhutan and the Bhutan National Bank are the largest financial institutions.
 The SAARC Development Fund is based in Thimphu.

 Bhutan ranks first in economic freedom and ease of doing business, is second in per capita income, and is the least corrupt country in South Asia.

 India

 East India's Jharkhand and Odisha states have rich mineral deposits.
 East India is also notable for Darjeeling tea.
 Northeast India has one of the world's oldest petroleum and tea industries.
 Tourism is also important for the region's economy.
 Kolkata is the principal financial center of eastern and northeastern India, being home to the Calcutta Stock Exchange.
 The Port of Kolkata is the region's principal gateway and is also used by Nepal and Bhutan.
 The port of Haldia is a hub of heavy industry.
 The Guwahati Tea Auction Centre is important for the region's tea industry.
-Jute is a major crop, as in neighboring Bangladesh.
+Jute is a major crop, as in neighbouring Bangladesh.

 A cross-border conveyor belt carries limestone from mines in Meghalaya, India, to Sylhet Division, Bangladesh, to supply a Lafarge cement plant.